 This annual French Music Festival is a great experience for all ages!
 Come with friends, come with family – there are some exceptional features of this Francophone Music Festival that have enabled it to become a major September attraction for music lovers across the GTA and beyond.

-Mark the dates: the 14thAnnual Francophonie en Fete Music Festival is happening September 20 through 29 in selected venues in downtown Toronto.
+Mark the dates: the 14thAnnual Francophonie en Fete Music Festival is happening September 20 through 29 on the OLG Stage at the Distillery District.
 The Free Distillery Concerts run Sept 20-23rd.

 Here are 7 great reasons to attend the Annual Francophonie en Fete Music Festival in September!